Council transition to the new Funding Service – AHRC

 Find out more about the applicant experience and our pathway for change.

-Details on how and when to submit proposals through the Funding Service will be provided at a later date within:
+Details on how and when to submit proposals through the Funding Service will be provided prior to launch within:

 Ask a question about the SBF programme